arjun-menon/Cassandra-to-Python/ReadMe.md

 Usage
 -----
-Run translator.py

-The generated rules will appear in the directory `ehr`.
+Run `main.py`.
+The generated Python rules will appear in the directory `ehr`.